-[a file IO-like object or None] open python IO descriptor or None to have one created buffer
+[a file IO-like object or None] open python IO descriptor or None to have one created format quality: int buffer

 [str] A string defining the format to save the image.
 Typically at least 'jpeg' and 'png' are supported. (default: 'png')